siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 ###USB Communications and Channel Binding
-We can implicitly bind the channels using the available/connected state of the USB channels.
-See later section for more on manual binding.
+G2 will implicitly bind channels using the available/connected state of the USB channels.

 **Background**<br>
 * The two USB channels appear as physical devices:
   * `/dev/usb-serial0`
   * `/dev/usb-serial1`
-* These are mapped to the control and data logical devices:
+* These are bound to the control and data logical devices:
   * `ctrl0`
   * `data0`

 **Automatic Binding**<br>
 G2 automatically binds the USB physical devices to the logical devices.
-USB-serial subsystem is able to detect when software on the host side "connects" to each channel independently.
+USB-serial subsystem is able to detect when software on the host side 'connects' to each channel independently.
 (This is done by a flag in the USB system that is set the the host connects and 'asserts RTS')

 1. Initially neither USB channel is assigned as control or data, and there is nothing connected to communicate with them anyway.

 1. The first usb-serial channel opened (connected to) will be *both* control and data as long as it's the only channel open.
 This is to maintain compatibility with UC_3 and not require any additional setup steps for legacy UIs and hosts.

-1. If a second usb-serial channel is opened, then the first channel becomes control-only, and the second channel becomes data-only.
-This allows simple adoption of UC_1 mode by simply opening the two connections in a controlled order, and the first opened will become command and the second opened will become data.
+1. If a second usb-serial channel is opened then the first channel becomes control-only and the second channel becomes data-only.
+This allows simple adoption of UC_1 mode by simply opening the two connections in a controlled order - the first opened will become command and the second opened will become data.

-Multiple control ports and other devices such as SD card files can also be bound to the channels - more later.
+_Note: Multiple control ports and the use of other devices such as SD card files is supported using manual binding - more later._

 **Automatic Unbinding**<br>
 * If one of the two USB channels are closed then the other must become both data and control.
 * If both channels are closed, then there is no data or control.

 ##Design and Implementation Notes

-**Logical Devices**<br>
+**Physical Devices**<br>
-Logical devices are described by a fully qualified path.
-The following logical devices are known or supposed:
+Physical devices are described by a fully qualified path.
+Most physical devices describe a single piece of hardware functionality, but some may be subset using filenames, slave select numbers, or other qualifiers.
+The following physical devices are known or supposed:
 * `/dev/usb-serial0`, `/dev/usb-serial1`
-* `/dev/uart0`, `/dev/uart1`,etc.
+* `/dev/uart0`, `/dev/uart1`, etc.
 * `/dev/spi0`, `/dev/spi1`, etc. Describes entire SPI channel
 * `/dev/spi0.0`, `/dev/spi0.1`, etc. Describes an endpoint (slave select) on an SPI channel
-* `/dev/sd0` describes an SD card
+* `/dev/sd0` describes an SD card itself
 * `/dev/sd0/filename` describes a file on an SD card

-**Physical Devices**<br>
+**Logical Channels**<br>
-Physical Devices are functions to which logical devices are attached (bound).
+Logical channels are functions to which physical devices are attached (bound).
 These include:
-* `ctrl0`, `ctrl1`, etc. Control channels (multiple may be open at a time)
+* `ctrl0`, `ctrl1`, etc. Control channels (multiple may be active at a time)
 * `data0`, `data1`, etc. Data channels (only one may be active at a time)

-**Physical Device Read/Write Capabilities**<br>
+**Physical Device Read/Write/Interactive Capabilities**<br>
 * `R/W` devices are physical devices that are read/write
 * `R` devices are read-only (plus flow control)
 * `I` devices are a subset of `RW` devices that are interactive and capable of sending commands (JSON, etc), receiving status reports, and sending GCode